InfraBlockchain/infrablockchain-antelope/contracts/yx.nftauct/README.md

 # Abtract
-* This Yosemite contract provides the infrastructure for creation of digital contracts and digital signing service for them.
+* This Yosemite contract provides the infrastructure for auction platform of non-fungible tokens.
 * The name is `yx.dcontract`.

 # Digital Signing